The Ultimate Low Buy Year Guide for 2024

 3. Make a list of cheap activities and hobbies you can turn to when boredom strikes

-Instead of heading to the shops on a Saturday morning, can you take up hiking?
+Instead of heading to the shops on a Saturday morning, It’s a good time to throw yourself into new hobbies.
 Maybe start a new craft that keeps your hands busy so you stop browsing on your phone in the evenings?
-It’s a good time to throw yourself into new hobbies.
-Maybe you could improve your frugal cooking and baking!
+Or you could try your hand at frugal cooking and baking?

 Tracking your Low Spend Year progress